Rush University System for Health opening outpatient center in Munster

 “RUSH will continue to work closely with other providers in Northwest Indiana,” Casey said.
 “Our presence increases the opportunities for collaboration, plus it provides closer-to-home access for many RUSH patients already coming from the Region.”

+Region residents have long sought out medical care in neighboring Chicago, which is home to some of the best hospitals and skilled specialists in the country.
+Now those hospital systems have been increasing their footprint in Northwest Indiana at a time when local health care systems have been investing more in state-of-the-art technologies and advanced specialties in the hope of keeping more patients closer to home.

 RUSH is the second major Chicago health care provider eyeing an expansion in the growing Northwest Indiana market, which is becoming increasingly competitive.
-The University of Chicago also is planning a new micro-hospital in Crown Point.
+The University of Chicago also is planning a new micro-hospital in Crown Point, where it's building a 116,000-square-foot facility in the Beacon Hill Development District at Interstate 65 and 109th Avenue.

+Franciscan Health, Community Healthcare System, Northwest Indiana Health and Methodist Hospitals are already major players on the Northwest Indiana health care scene, each operating multiple hospitals and medical offices across the Calumet Region.

+RUSH is an academic health system affiliated with RUSH University, where more than 2,500 students study at its Medical College, the College of Nursing, the College of Health Sciences and the Graduate College.
+It operates Rush University Medical Center, Rush Copley Medical Center, Rush Oak Park Hospital, many outpatient care facilities and a providers network.

 NWI Business Ins and Outs: Arcade bar, McDonald's, bridal boutique and photography studio opening, Butler Winery and Roxxy's close